Julie Rackliffe Lucey, MS

 Treatment may last 2-21 days.

-A well-appearing infant may be monitored without antibiotics.
+Mild symptoms may be monitored without antibiotics.
 Your infant will be

 IV fluids will help support your infant until the infection clears.
 It may include fluids, glucose, and electrolytes.